jeonghoonkang/BerePi/README.md

 ## BerePi (Bere + RaspberryPi) software
-- IoT big data collection and analytics software tool-kit based on RaspberryPi which is driven for IoT level computing system
+- IoT data collection and analytics software tool-kit based on RaspberryPi which is driven for IoT level computing system
 - Software stack for physical computing and intelligent SW service based on IoT data collection & processing (Big data)
 - is based on RaspberryPi distribution (hardware and software)
 - supports Raspbian OS, Buster (ver 2019.09.12), with RaspBerryPi4 (input hangul mode, 한글모드)